-4-10.
-As stated in the Draft EIS/EIR under Impact AQ-4 in Section 3.13.3, [Air Quality] Impacts (Including Direct, Indirect, Temporary and Cumulative), FHWA's Mobile Source Air Toxics (MSATs) guidance considers projects like the Jepson Parkway project to have low potential for MSAT effects because it would improve roadway operations without adding substantial new capacity or generating additional emissions compared to no-build conditions.
+- 4-9.
+Federal conformity regulations [40 CFR 93.123 (c) (5)] only require analysis of construction impacts for construction activities that will last for more than five years.
+The proposed project's construction activities are expected to last less than five years; therefore the project impacts are considered temporary (see Volume I, Section 3.13, Air Quality). - 4-10.
+As stated in the Draft EIS/EIR under Impact AQ-4 in Section 3.13, Air Quality, the Federal Highway Administration's (FHWA's) Mobile Source Air Toxics (MSATs) guidance considers projects like the Jepson Parkway project to have low potential for MSAT effects because it would improve roadway operations without adding substantial new capacity or generating additional emissions compared to no-build conditions.
 The Jepson Parkway project is designed to provide a safe alternative route to using I-80 and SR 12 for north-south oriented trips between local origins and destinations.
 By reducing diversions of local traffic to the freeway system, the parkway project is expected to reduce vehicle miles and vehicle hours of travel (VMT and VHT) within the project vicinity.
 Additionally, by reducing diversions of local trips to the freeway system, the Jepson Parkway project would be expected to contribute to reduced congestion and improved operations along I-80 and SR 12.
 These VMT/VHT reductions and operational improvements on I-80 would result in reduced emissions within the region and therefore, reduced emissions of MSATs.
-Finally, and regardless of alternative, MSAT emissions are expected to be lower in the design year than at present as a result of US EPA's national pollutant control programs that are expected to reduce MSAT emissions by 57 to 87 percent over the next 20 years or so.
+Finally, and regardless of alternative, MSAT emissions are expected to be lower in the design year than at present as a result of the U.S. Environmental Protection Agency's (EPA's) national pollutant control programs that are expected to reduce MSAT emissions by 57 to 87 percent over the next 20 years or so.
 This magnitude of emissions reduction would generally outweigh predictable growth in corridor VMT over the same time period.